 When to expect your licence

 The DVA aims to deliver your driving licence to you within three weeks of receiving your application.
-It will take longer if your health or personal details have to be checked.
+It may take longer if your health or personal details have to be checked.

 What if you do not receive your licence